CLU-UML/MCCL/README.md

 # Curriculum Learning for Graph Neural Networks: A Multiview Competence-based Approach

-Multiview Competence-based Curriculum Learning (MCCL), is a new perspective on curriculum learning by introducing a novel approach that builds on graph complexity formalisms (as difficulty criteria) and model competence during training.
-The model consists of a scheduling scheme which derives effective curricula by accounting for different views of sample difficulty and model competence during training.
-It effectively leverages complexity formalisms of graph data, taking into account multiview difficulty of training data samples and model's learning progress.
+Multiview Competence-based Curriculum Learning (MCCL), is a new perspective on curriculum learning introducing a novel approach that builds on graph complexity formalisms (as difficulty criteria) and model competence during training.
+The model consists of a scheduling scheme which derives effective curricula by accounting for different views of sample difficulty.
+It effectively leverages complexity formalisms of graph data, taking into account multiview difficulty of training data samples and model competency.

 <p align="center">
 <img src="https://github.com/CLU-UML/MCCL/blob/main/mccl.png" width="800" height="450">
 </p>
+The difficulty of training examples--target node pairs in red--can be assessed based on their subgraphs, k-hop neighbors of target nodes.
+For brevity, we show two views: node degree and closeness centrality.
+Boldfaced tokens indicate nodes in the graph, Label indicates if the sentence reports a causal relation between the nodes, and Degree and Centrality report the sum of degree and closeness centrality scores of the target nodes in their subgraphs.
+Each subgraph provides a structural view of the target nodes in sentences.
+The relative difficulty of examples is different across views, e.g., G2 is less difficult than G3 according to Degree but more difficult according to Centrality.

 # Data
 ### Link Prediction